 Advise participants that their planning committees should identify the specific crisis management training needs of personnel and ensure that appropriate initial and on-going training is provided.
 Induction programs for new staff must be part of the training program.

-Ask participants: what sort of training is provided now and who is responsible for organising the training programs?
+Ask participants: what sort of training is provided now and who is responsible for organising the training programs.
+Are these programs adequate?
+If not, how can they be improved?

 6. Exercises (Mock Crises)